trinodb/trino/docs/src/main/sphinx/installation/cli.rst

    * - ``--keystore-password=<password>``
      - Only required if the keystore has a password.

-The three ``--truststore`` related options are independent of client certificate authentication with the CLI; instead, they control the client's trust of the server's certificate.
+The four ``--truststore`` related options are independent of client certificate authentication with the CLI; instead, they control the client's trust of the server's certificate.